Toyota Auris review

-Inside, there’s a decent amount of space for passengers and their luggage – although a Honda Civic will still be more useful in day-to-day ownership.
+Inside the Toyota Auris, there’s a decent amount of space for passengers and their luggage – although a Honda Civic will still be more useful in day-to-day ownership.
 Everything feels robust and the layout is fairly straightforward but, like the outside, there’s little to excite anyone.

-Its lack of excitement isn’t a problem on the road where light controls make driving the Auris easy.
+Its lack of excitement isn’t a problem on the road where light controls make driving the Toyota Auris easy.
 Budding touring car racers need not apply – although, they’re probably not reading this review in the first place.
-The Auris claws back some kudos under the bonnet where its optional hybrid powertrain gives it a modest electric range that’s great for city driving.
+The Toyota Auris claws back some kudos under the bonnet where its optional hybrid powertrain gives it a modest electric range that’s great for city driving.

-What will sell the Auris to potential buyers is its reputation for reliability.
+What will sell the Toyota Auris to potential buyers is its reputation for reliability.
 Yes – almost all modern cars are immeasurably more reliable than those of just a few years ago but, for some, the reassurance they’re buying this sturdy Toyota is the ultimate peace of mind.
 This performance is backed up by its category win in the 2016 JD Power reliability survey.

 Equipment is fairly generous across the range provided you avoid the sparse entry-level Access model.
 All mid-range trims are well-equipped and can be fitted with sat-nav for an additional £750 and leather for a further £950.
 Prices for trim levels and options are generally competitive with the rivalling Ford Focus.

-Passenger space isn’t class leading but it’s among the largest in the segment.
+Passenger space isn’t class-leading but it’s among the largest in the segment.
 Those up front get plenty of head and legroom, and good front and side visibility gives the cabin a light, airy feeling.
 Even with tall passengers up front, there’s still plenty of room in the back for adults with only the largest rivals such as the Honda Civic offering better rear occupant accommodation.

-Where it offers good passenger space, the Auris can only muster mediocre boot space.
+Where it offers good passenger space, the Toyota Auris can only muster mediocre boot space.
 The 360-litre space is large enough for the weekly shop, but the family holiday might force you to pick which of your children you like the most.

-Auris Hybrid buyers can relax in the knowledge that the batteries are stuffed under the rear seats so they won’t lose any boot space over their conventionally powered siblings.
+Toyota Auris Hybrid buyers can relax in the knowledge that the batteries are stuffed under the rear seats so they won’t lose any boot space over their conventionally powered siblings.

 There are two petrol Auris options.
 The first is the oddly specific 1.33-litre four-cylinder non-turbo unit fitted exclusively to entry-level Active models.
 It has a reasonable 99hp but, as a result of the non-turbo setup, it feels very sluggish on the road.
 We’d also advise you avoid entry-level Active trim altogether so, unless you’re really swayed by the low purchase price, there’s no reason to recommend this engine.